Technology-related Project Requests

 OTS provides a user-friendly online Project Proposal Form to apply for approval of all technology-related projects.
 After the form is submitted, an OTS staff member is assigned to work with the requestor to further define the project in terms of cost, scope, the number of people needed, etc. Once this information is collected and the project’s cost/benefit is more fully explored, the proposal is given to one of three governance groups for consideration.

-To submit a Project Request, visit Service Now > Service Catalog > IT Project Request > Project Request to access the online Project Proposal Form.
+To submit a Project Request, visit Service Now > Request Services > IT Project Request > Project Request to access the online Project Proposal Form.

 OTS Project Status